-- Revenues arising from securities lending transactions or (reverse) repurchase agreement transactions should be returned to the sub-fund, net of direct or indirect operational costs, however, the Management Company reserves the right to charge a fee for initiating, preparing and implementing such transactions.
-In particular, the Management Company shall receive a flat fee for initiating, preparing and implementing securities lending transactions (including synthetic securities lending transactions) and (reverse) repurchase agreement transactions for the account of the sub-fund amounting to up to 40% of the income from these transactions.
-The Management Company shall bear the costs which arise in connection with preparing and implementing such transactions, including any fees payable to third parties (i.e. transaction fees paid to the depositary bank and fees for the use of specific information systems to ensure "best execution"). - (viii) Certain costs and fees may be incurred in connection with total return swaps, in particular upon entering into these transactions and/or any increase or decrease of their notional amount.
+- (e) Where Total Return Swaps are used, certain costs and fees may be incurred in connection therewith, in particular upon entering into these transactions and/or any increase or decrease of their notional amount.
 The amount of such fees may be fixed or variable.
-Further information on costs and fees incurred by each sub-fund, as well as the identity of the recipients and any affiliation they may have with the Management Company, the fund manager, or the Depositary, if applicable, will be disclosed in the annual report. - (ix) Extraordinary costs (e.g. court costs) that may be incurred in order to protect the interests of shareholders of a sub-fund; the Board of Directors shall decide in each individual case whether or not to assume such costs and will report these separately in the annual report. - (x) Costs for informing the Sub-fund investors by means of a durable medium, with the exception of costs for informing the investors in the case of a fund merger and in the case of measures related to accounting errors in determining the NAV or when contravening investment limits. - (d) Costs incurred for marketing activities are not charged to the Investment Company. - (e) Fees are paid out at the end of the month.
+Further information on costs and fees incurred by each sub-fund, as well as the identity of the recipients and any affiliation they may have with the Management Company, the fund manager, or the Depositary, if applicable, will be disclosed in the annual report.
+Revenues arising from the use of Total Return Swaps shall in general net of direct or indirect operational costs accrue to the respective sub-fund's assets. - (f) Costs incurred for marketing activities are not charged to the Investment Company. - (g) Fees are paid out at the end of the month.
 All costs shall first be deducted from current income, then from capital gains and lastly from the assets of the sub-fund.
-The specified costs are listed in the annual reports. - (f) Investment in shares of target funds Investments in target funds may lead to duplicate costs, since fees are incurred at the level of the sub-fund as well as at the level of a target fund.
+The specified costs are listed in the annual reports. - (h) Investment in shares of target funds Investments in target funds may lead to duplicate costs, since fees are incurred at the level of the sub-fund as well as at the level of a target fund.
 Regarding investments in shares of target funds the following costs are directly or indirectly borne by the investors of the sub-fund: